Financial-Times/tapper/README.md

 > NB `Tapper.start_span/2` and `Tapper.finish_span/1` return an updated id, whereas all annotation functions return the same id, so you don't need to propagate the id backwards down a call-chain to just add annotations, but you should propagate the id forwards when adding spans, and pair `finish_span/1` with the id from the corresponding `start_span/2`.
 Parallel spans can share the same starting id.

 #### See also
-[`Tapper.Plug`](https://github.com/Financial-Times/tapper_plug) - [Plug](https://github.com/elixir-lang/plug) integration: decodes incoming B3 trace headers, joining or sampling traces.
+[`Tapper.Plug`](https://github.com/Financial-Times/tapper_plug) - [Plug](https://github.com/elixir-lang/plug) integration: decodes incoming [B3](https://github.com/openzipkin/b3-propagation) trace headers, joining or sampling traces.

 ## Implementation

-The Tapper API starts, and communicates with a `GenServer` process (`Tapper.Tracer.Server`), with one server started per trace; all traces are thus isolated.
+The Tapper API starts, and communicates with a supervised `GenServer` process (`Tapper.Tracer.Server`), with one server started per trace; all traces are thus isolated.

 Once a trace has been started, all span operations and annotation updates are performed asynchronously by sending a message to the server; this way there is minimum processing on the client side.